google/WebFundamentals/src/site/documentation/performance/critical-rendering-path/measure-crp.markdown

 <!-- {% include modules/toc.liquid %} -->

-{% include modules/takeaway.liquid title="TL;DR" list=page.key-takeaways.measure-crp %}
+{% include modules/takeaway.liquid list=page.key-takeaways.measure-crp %}

 The foundation of every solid performance strategy is good measurement and instrumentation.
 Turns out, that is exactly what the Navigation Timing API provides.